 To make it easier for you to ﬁnd somewhere to go, the Forestry Commission has a website at www. forestry.gov.uk/cycling which tells you where your nearest forest tracks can be found.
 There are over 2,500km of trails to enjoy in England, and more in Scotland.

 Some Forestry Commission areas have set up special bike parks with trails built speciﬁcally for mountain biking.
 Many of the trails require intermediate to advanced riding skills, but most trail centres have beginner and family-friendly riding too.

 The trail centre at Afan Forest Park in South Wales, for example, has spectacular tracks that weave up and down its steep hillside, but also has a charming and easy family trail along the Afan Valley.

 National Cycle Network

-The National Cycle Network (NCN) comprises 12,600 miles of routes that use quiet country lanes, back roads and dedicated cycleways in a terriﬁc resource for all sorts of recreational cyclists.
-Because NCN routes are selected to be low-trafﬁc, they’re particularly suitable for beginners.
+The National Cycle Network (NCN) comprises 12,600 miles of routes that use quiet country lanes, back roads and dedicated cycleways, and is a terriﬁc resource for all sorts of recreational cyclists.
+Because NCN routes are selected to be low-trafﬁc they’re particularly suitable for beginners.

-There are dozens of websites where cyclists share routes and that provide tools for you to plan your own, such as Bikely.com.
-All these sites have tools to search for rides in your area, and provide tools, usually based on Google Maps, to draw a route, giving you the distance and elevation changes you’re going to encounter.
+There are dozens of websites where cyclists share routes and that provide tools for you to plan your own.
+All these sites have tools to search for rides in your area and provide tools, usually based on Google Maps, to draw a route, giving you the distance and elevation changes you’re going to encounter.